openmrs/openmrs-standalone/src/main/config/README.txt

 ================

 Tomcat Port			This is the port at which to run tomcat.
-MySQL Port 			This is the port at which to run mysql File → Quit			This menu item stops tomcat and mysql and then closes the application.
+MySQL Port 			This is the port at which to run MariaDB File → Quit			This menu item stops tomcat and MariaDB and then closes the application.
 File → Launch Browser 	This menu item opens the openmrs login page for the current web application context.
 File → Clear Output 	This clears the output log in the user interface text area.
 But does not clear the log file written on the file system.
-Start 				This button runs tomcat, which will automatically start the mysql database engine if it was not already running.
-For the embedded mysql, the first connection 				     	automatically starts the mysql engine.
+Start 				This button runs tomcat, which will automatically start the MariaDB database engine if it was not already running.
+For the embedded MariaDB4j, the first connection 				     	automatically starts the MariaDB engine.
-Stop 				This button stops tomcat and then also stops the mysql database engine, without closing the application.
+Stop 				This button stops tomcat and then also stops the MariaDB database engine, without closing the application.

 COMMAND LINE OPTIONS
 ====================

--mysqlport		Use to override the mysql port in the runtime properties file.
+-mysqlport		Use to override the MariaDB port in the runtime properties file.
 -tomcatport		Use to override the tomcat port in the runtime properties file.
 -start			Use to start the server.
 -stop			Use to stop the server.